chadwhitacre/openpath/2024/history/index.md

 through adjacent scarcities, but Open Source itself is [not a business model](https://dirkriehle.com/2008/05/18/open-source-is-a-business-strategy-not-a-business-model/).

-While companies cannot maintain control of how their core products are used and still be Open Source, they _can_ control the roadmap.
-Historically, this plays out in two very different understandings of Open Source: _community_ and _commercial_.
+Companies cannot control how their projects are used and still be Open Source, but they _can_ control the roadmap—_production_ if not _consumption_.
+Historically, this discrepancy has supported two very different understandings of Open Source: _community_ and _commercial_.
 These have formed an uneasy alliance since the beginning.
-Fair Source reinforces the community view of Open Source, by defining a new term for commercial entities sharing their core products.
-In the [words of Matt Wilson](https://x.com/_msw_/status/1792710296957841408), early Red Hat employee and long-time FOSS advocate:

-> Fair Source provides as many of the benefits of Open Source that its
-> producers are comfortable giving, while reserving and asserting a minimal set
-> of exclusive rights to help achieve a sustainable business model.

 How do community and commercial Open Source differ?